 i.
-Teams participating in Island Cup Championships are required to have two complete sets of uniforms of different colors for all Cup games to avoid colour conflict.
+Teams participating in Island Cup are required to have two complete sets of uniforms of different colors for all Cup games to avoid colour conflict.
 The team listed as the home team will be required to change uniforms in the case of a colour conflict.

 6) Game Rules

 a.
-Fields
+Field

 i.
 The minimum dimensions for all games shall be the FIFA minimum standard: 90 metres by 45 metres.
 Fields larger than the minimum are recommended for older age groups.